macleginn/bivaltyp/content/project/questionnaire/index.md

 ## How to cite
 If you use this questionnaire, please cite as follows.
-> Say, Sergey, Dmitry Gerasimov, Sergey Dmitrenko, Natalia Zaika, & Viktor Khrakovsky.
+> Say, Sergey, Dmitry Gerasimov, Sergey Dmitrenko, Natalia Zaika, & Viktor Khrakovskij.
 2020.
 A typological questionnaire on bivalent verbs and their encoding frames.
 In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
 St.Petersburg: Institute for Linguistic Studies, RAS.
 (Available online at {{ site_url }}, Accessed on {{ today }})

 ## Russian version
 The original Russian version of the questionnaire can be accessed [here](https://bivaltyp.info/docs/questionnaire_russian.pdf). {{ russian_citation_button }}